skrey/yellow-extensions/source/help/en/api-for-developers.md

 <?php $this->yellow->layout("footer") ?>
 ```

-Here's an example layout for showing if multi language mode is activated:
+Here's an example layout for checking if a specific setting is activated:

 ``` html
 <?php $this->yellow->layout("header") ?>